rejasupotaro/logic-gate/logic-gate-python/README.md

 # Logic AND Gate

-This is a revolutional model which predicts the output of logic AND gate.
+This is a model which predicts the output of AND gate.

 | | AND Gate |
 | -- | -- |